acierto/email-inputs/README.md

 time leverage the use of [Selenium Grid](https://www.selenium.dev/documentation/en/grid/) and run tests in parallel what in the long run will help to speed up the growing amount of tests.

-Due to not ideal work of Selenium and Protractor I've been used [Protractor Base DSL](https://www.npmjs.com/package/protractor-base-dsl).
+Due to the not ideal work of Selenium and Protractor I've been using [Protractor Base DSL](https://www.npmjs.com/package/protractor-base-dsl).
 That library tackles well-known issues with Protractor and browser drivers and on top of that provides a concise syntax to execute commands to Selenium.

 In case of some failures, you can find screenshots in `<project-dir>/build/e2e`.